Is Aeterna Zentaris Inc. (AEZS) a Keeper?

 AEZS’s Market Performance

-AEZS stocks went up by 3.91% for the week, with a monthly drop of -15.20% and a quarterly performance of -6.18%, while its annual performance rate touched -23.97%.
-The volatility ratio for the week stands at 6.08% while the volatility levels for the past 30 days are set at 5.79% for Aeterna Zentaris Inc..
-The simple moving average for the period of the last 20 days is -0.98% for AEZS stocks with a simple moving average of 20.82% for the last 200 days.
+AEZS stocks went down by -2.69% for the week, with a monthly drop of -4.38% and a quarterly performance of -12.89%, while its annual performance rate touched -21.82%.
+The volatility ratio for the week stands at 5.53% while the volatility levels for the past 30 days are set at 5.53% for Aeterna Zentaris Inc..
+The simple moving average for the period of the last 20 days is 3.87% for AEZS stocks with a simple moving average of 24.35% for the last 200 days.

 Analysts’ Opinion of AEZS